sciZer0/newdiscoveries/README.md

 ## THIS IS EASY TO UNDERSTAND

 This article explaining the discoveries was written in such a way as to be understandable to everyone.
-So you are fully able to easily understand everything, EVEN IF you have no scientific background.
+So you are fully able to easily understand everything, even if you have no scientific background.

 In particular, if you know the multiplication table and can understand these simple mathematical examples: